ThePalaceProject/web-patron/README.md

 - **react-i18next**: React bindings for i18next (peer dependency required by `next-i18next`)
 - **eslint-plugin-i18next** ESLint plugin that warns about hardcoded strings (development dependency)

+There is also a Claude skill at `.claude/skills/translate/` that writes the non-English copy.
+It reads `translations:status` to find keys that are present but untranslated, fills them in, and carries the termbase and register rules in `references/glossary.md`.
+It does not add `t(...)` calls or run extraction — those stay with the developer.

 ### Configuration files

 #### `next-i18next.config.js`